openedx-unsupported/devstack/docs/pycharm_integration.rst

 The Professional edition of JetBrains `PyCharm`_ IDE, version 2017.1.2 or later, can be used to develop and debug with Docker and Docker Compose.

-See additional information and tips for `PyCharm IDE setup`_.
+Additional PyCharm tips are kept in this `PyCharm IDE setup`_ documentation.

 Prerequisites
 -------------